nevivurn/writeups/2018-isitdtu/Simple RSA/README.md

 ```

 Afterwards, we just calculate `phi` as the product of `p-1` for each prime, then
-find the multiplicative inverse of `e` modulo `phi`,  modular inverse, and we
+find the multiplicative inverse of `e` modulo `phi`, and we decrypt the
-decrypt the ciphertext.
+ciphertext.

 ```python
 phi = reduce(lambda a,b: a*(b-1), primes, 1)